lewisl9029/toc/README.md

 ## Environment Setup

 Note: The setup process can be bandwidth intensive as it involves downloading an Ubuntu Server VM and doing a bunch of apt-get install's and npm install's.
 The repository itself comes with all the non-global dependencies checked in, and thus is also somewhat large.
-Be prepared to use up at least 2GB of data.
+Be prepared to use up at least 1GB of data in total.
+Bandwidth usage after the initial `vagrant up` should be greatly reduced thanks to the custom toc-cache-apt and toc-cache-npm caching containers.

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/)
 2. Clone the repository